-- Technical research teams from EU and the US will identify data sources and create a dataset containing 3D virtual replicas of buildings in some urban areas of third countries where the services are to be tested/deployed (excluding replicas from the EU and the US which are already under development). - The teams will organise the data and make it accessible according to security, ethical, privacy etc. requirements as agreed upon by all stakeholders including end-users and develop and train supporting AI algorithms for trustworthy, transparent and costefficient reconstruction projects. - The virtual replicas and the AI algorithms will be integrated into a Geographical Information System (GIS) platform for a complete offering of digital twin and AI-algorithm-based reconstruction services. - The teams should also assess the potential to provide the GIS platform, hosted in high computing facilities in order offer the services to countries in need at broader scale. - Design, develop and test the production version of a Digital Twin for reconstruction based on pilots conducted in Phase I.
+- Expert teams from EU and outside will identify data sources and datasets containing 3D virtual replicas of buildings in urban areas of third countries where digital twin will be tested/deployed (e.g. Ukraine). - The technical team will organise the data and make it accessible according to security, ethical, privacy etc. requirements as agreed upon by all stakeholders including end-users. - The technical team will develop and train supporting AI algorithms for building damage assessment and precise reconstruction estimates. - The virtual replicas and the AI algorithms will be integrated into a Geographical Information System (GIS)-based solution for a complete offering of a digital twin based on AI-algorithms for reconstruction.

+- The technical team will design, develop and test the productive version of a Digital Twin for reconstruction based on requirements gathered from potential users and the pilots conducted in Phase I. - Initial stages of deployment of the productive solution in one country: Ukraine.